carinakoo/gettingandcleaningdata/README.md

 Finally, the data is recast to provide the mean for each subject, activity, and measurement variable.
 Each row in the table provides, for each unique combination of subject and activity: subject identifier, activity label, and calculated means across all records of each of the 66 "mean()" and "std()" variables.

 ### Output
 The script outputs a "run_analysis()" function which when called will process the data, assuming the data is found in the current working directory.
-The function then outputs the tidy data set to a file "tidy.txt".
+The function outputs the tidy dataset to a variable "tidy" and also writes the dataset to a file "tidy.txt".